Now

 I wanna smell the citrus.

-Eliza Moore, age 15, is a 10th grader who attends The Center for Creative Arts in Chattanooga, Tennessee.
+Eliza Moore, age 13, is an eighth grader who attends The Center for Creative Arts in Chattanooga, Tennessee.
 She loves reading, writing, and visiting the ocean.